NebraLtd/hm-diag/GCS_DIAGNOSTICS_SHIPPING.md

   + Data Location: The preferred region for the data set.
   + Encryption: Google Managed Key

-### Configure DataFlow Streaming Job
+### Configure Cloud Function for Ingestion
-- Use the left-hand drawer to navigate to the DataFlow service.
+- Use the left-hand drawer to navigate to the Cloud Functions service.
-- Click "Create Job From Template" and configure the job as follows:
-  + Name: hotspot_diagnostics_ingestion_stream
+- Click Create Function Button
+- Complete the form giving the function suitable parameters:
+  + Name - Ingest Diagnostics GCS to BigQuery
-  + Region: Should be the same region as your BigQuery data set from the previous step
+  + Region - Should be same region as the data set and GCS buckets
-  + Template: Text Files on Cloud Storage to BigQuery
-- Configure the job parameters as follows:
-  + JavaScript UDF path in Cloud Storage: gs://helium-miner-data-scratch/bq_funcs.js
-  + JSON Path: gs://helium-miner-data-scratch/bq_schema.json
-  + JavaScript UDF Name: transform
-  + BigQuery Output Table: Your BigQuery table name in the following format;
-    * <your_project_id>:<your_dataset_name>.diagnostics
-  + Cloud Storage Input Path: gs://helium-miner-data/*
+  + Trigger Type - Cloud Storage
-  + Temporary BigQuery Directory: gs://helium-miner-data-scratch/bq_temp
-  + Temporary Location: gs://helium-miner-data-scratch/dataflow_temp
-  + Encryption: Google Managed Key
+  + Event Type - Finalise / Create
+  + Bucket - helium-miner-data
-- Click "Show Optional Parameters" and update the following:
+- Click Save and Next
-  + Max Workers: 1 for dev, for production workloads select suitable number for scale of deployment.
-  + Machine Type: e2-medium
-    * Selected for cost efficiency, although largers nodes may be beneficial for large deployments.
+- On the function page select:
+  + Runtime - Python3.9
+  + Entry Point - import_diagnostics_data
+  + Copy the contents of import_script.py to the main.py file in the inline editor.
+    + Update the GCS bucket name, and Big Query dataset as required.
+  + Copy the contents of requirements.txt to the requirements.txt file in the inline editor.
-- Click Run Job to start the DataFlow ingestion stream.
+- Click Deploy

 ### Check Functionality
-- Switch to the Cloud Storage service and inspect your inbound data bucket, you should see JSON files being written by hotspots with a 64 character hash as the file names.
-- Switch to the DataFlow service and check the streaming job is running and has no errors.
-- Switch to the BigQuery service, select the diagnostics table and switch to the preview tab, you should see data from hotspots displayed in the table.

-### Convert to Pipeline

-Before you get started, you need to:

-* Enable the Pipelines and Cloud Schedule APIs
-* Setup App Engine basics (set region etc)

-Once the job has run successfully once, navigate to the job and select 'Import as Pipeline.'
-The default values should be fine.
-Just select Hourly and UTC as the time zone.
+- Wait for miners to submit diagnostics data to the bucket.
+- Observe the logs for the cloud function to ensure no tracebacks / exceptions.
+- Check BigQuery to ensure data is inserted as expected.